yoshi389111/git-caesar/README.md

 * `-i` Input file.
 Plaintext file to be encrypted when encrypting.
 When decrypting, please specify the ciphertext file to be decrypted.
 If no options are specified, it reads from standard input.
 * `-o` output file.
 Outputs to standard output if no option is specified.
 * Specify `-d` for decrypt mode.
 Encrypted mode if not specified.
+* `-F` specifies the file version of the cipher file.
+Currently, only version 1 is valid.

 ## Supported algorithms